Factbox: Sandusky sex abuse charges, penalties

 Maximum penalty: seven years in prison, $15,000 fine.

-- Six counts of endangering the welfare of a child, a third-degree felony.
+- Seven counts of endangering the welfare of a child, a third-degree felony.

 Maximum penalty: seven years in prison, $15,000 fine.

-- Four counts of endangering the welfare of a child, a first-degree misdemeanor.
+- Three counts of endangering the welfare of a child, a first-degree misdemeanor.

 Maximum penalty: five years in prison, $10,000 fine.